Next, you must get a doctor's recommendation.

 Once your doctor has activated your Patient ID number you will be able to come to our shop to make a purchase.

 First, start by asking your regular provider if they are registered to recommend medical cannabis, if they are--great!
 If they are not, it is a very simple process for a physician to become registered with the MMCC.
 If they are not willing to register to recommend medical cannabis you have many options.
 There are doctors all over Maryland that have registered with the MMCC to recommend medical cannabis as well as Patient Certification Clinics, you can try google searching for them!
-You can also call and ask us (443-262-8045) to help locate a doctor near you that is registered with the MMCC.
-We are happy to help!
+While we would love to provide you with a list of doctors in your area that are already registered with the MMCC we are not allowed to do so, you can find a list of providers' contact information here.

 The time it takes for the MMCC to process a registration will vary.
 The MMCC does offer current processing information on their website, which can be seen in the middle of the page toward the bottom, here.